-This course is designed for students who are already at the Advanced-Mid level of proficiency or higher in French.
-This course is designed to develop their academic skills in preparation further to access either the IB French A or French B HL curriculum\.
+This course is designed for students who are highly-proficient speakers and writers to develop their academic skills in preparation further to access either the IB French A or French B HL curriculum.
 In this course, students will explore different literary genres - novel, short story, poetry, drama - and nonfiction texts from authentic sources in French.
 The class will be conducted exclusively in French, and students will have the opportunity further to develop their oral language skills in a higher-level environment.
 Emphasis will be placed on language structures, grammar and vocabulary, which enable students to communicate more effectively with different audiences in speaking and writing.

-Note: a student's pathway for Grades 11-12 will be determined through individual conference with teacher.
+Note: A student's pathway for Grades 11-12 will be determined through individual conference with teacher.
 Factors for consideration include: language learning background, entry point into course and/or length of study in course (1 or 2 years).